Engee documentation

 First steps in finite automata

-This example demonstrates finite automaton logic and is not exhaustive.
-For a deeper understanding of finite automata, please refer to other articles in State Machines.
+This example demonstrates finite state machine logic and is not exhaustive.
+For a deeper understanding of finite automata, refer to other articles in the section State Machines.

-Consider working with a finite automaton (CA) using a model of an automatic fire suppression system as an example.
-The final model will include the basic elements of the KA library stateflow button library:
+Consider working with a finite automaton (SPACECRAFT) using the example of an automatic fire extinguishing system model.
+The final model will include the main elements of the KA library stateflow button library:

 Let’s assume that the model can be in the following states:

-• Rest - the smoke concentration limit is not exceeded;
+• Rest (rest) — the maximum smoke concentration is not exceeded;

-• Alarm - the system activates the sprinkler;
+• Alarm (alarm) — the system turns on the sprinkler;

 im1

-The system has one input - smoke concentration in the air and two outputs - "sprinklers" and "fault lamp".
+The system has one input — the concentration of smoke in the air and two outputs — "sprinklers" and "malfunction lamp".
 Depending on the value of the input signal, the system switches to one of the possible states, and the values of the output signals are set accordingly:

-• Rest - sprinklers off, fault lamp off;
+• Rest (rest) — the sprinklers are off, the fault lamp is off;

-• Alarm - sprinklers switched on, fault lamp switched on;
+• Alarm (alarm) — sprinklers are on, the fault lamp is on;

-• Fault - Sprinklers off, fault lamp on.
+• Fault (malfunction) — the sprinklers are turned off, the malfunction lamp is on.

-The system transitions from one state to another via transitions:
+The system moves from one state to another by transitions:

 im2

 Transitions between states occur when certain conditions ([]) specified in the model are met.
-A transition condition can be an event, a logical condition, or time.
-In our example, the transition condition from Quiet to Alarm is that the smoke concentration exceeds the maximum permissible concentration, and Fault occurs if the sensor shows a negative concentration value.
+The transition condition can be an event, a logical condition, or a time.
+In our example, the condition for the transition from the state of Rest to the state of Alarm will be exceeding the maximum permissible smoke concentration, and Malfunction occurs if the sensor shows a negative concentration value.

 im3